Halgurd, First Complete Ski Descent

-In late February, in partnership with Dutch guide Jan Bakker, I led a small team of American skiers on what we believe to be the first ski ascent and descent of the highest mountain lying fully in Iraq: Mt.
-Halgurd (3,606m, 36°44'27.75"N, 44°51'42.20"E; on a previous attempt, a Norwegian had skied from about 3,500m).
+In late February, in partnership with Dutch guide Jan Bakker, I led a small team of American skiers on what we believe to be the first complete ski ascent and descent of the highest mountain lying fully in Iraq: Mt.
+Halgurd (3,606m, 36°44'27.75"N, 44°51'42.20"E; on a previous attempt, in 2012, Norwegian Kit Monsen had skied from about 3,500m).
 Three members of our team had served in Iraq during our time in the U.S. Army.

 Halgurd is close to the Iranian border, and during the hours of darkness in base camp and along most of the climb we could see lights from Iranian border posts on ridges and mountaintops.
 There is an Iranian border post just on their side of the tallest mountain in Iraq, Cheekha Dar (3,607m, 36°46'26.74"N, 44°55'5.24"E), 6km to the northeast of Halgurd.